WibblyGhost/solar_logger/README.md

 * Flux file *(returns a Python dictionary)*
 * Stream file *(returns a FluxRecord object)*

-*Currently, the program doesn't support parsing of stream files but will handle writing CSV files and printing FluxRecords.*
+*Currently, the program doesn't support parsing of stream files but will handle writing CSV files and printing Flux files.*